Khalizo/churn-prediction-streamlit-app/proposal_docs/proposal.md

 2. `Features Transformation`: convert variables into features.
 Standardize/normalize features, apply numerical transformations
 3. `Features Selection`: select relevant features
 4. `Machine Learning Models`: train different models using AutoGluon.
 Perform hyperparameter
-5. `Evaluation`: evaluate the performance of each strategy, and check possibilities of combining them to extract the best of each one and achieving an optimal model.
+5. `Evaluation`: evaluate the performance of each model, and check possibilities of combining them to achieve an optimal model
 6. `Deployment`: deploy the trained model to an AWS endpoint
-7. `Lambda & Step Functions`: set up a AWS Lambda & Step Function for calling the deployed model.
+7. `Lambda & Step Functions`: set up an AWS Lambda & Step Function for calling the deployed model.
-8. `Web App`: Create a web app by deploying the model on streamlit or flask.

 ## References